 The current financial/costing system allows for Capital (Renewal, New, Growth or refurbish) or operating/maintenance costs to be attributed to an asset through a work order to enable whole of life costing.

-Further work on processes, procedures and forms are required to continuously improve how Asset Custodians are ensuring their asset data is kept up to date and valid.
+Further work on processes, procedures and forms are required to continuously improve how asset data is kept up to date and valid.